al-falaah/lite/TEACHER_SETUP_SQL.md

 -- Enable RLS on teacher_student_assignments
 ALTER TABLE teacher_student_assignments ENABLE ROW LEVEL SECURITY;

--- RLS Policies for assignments - Allow authenticated users (admin check done in app) CREATE POLICY "Authenticated users can view assignments" ON teacher_student_assignments FOR SELECT
+-- RLS Policies for assignments
+-- Allow public SELECT for teacher portal (to view assigned students) CREATE POLICY "Anyone can view assignments"
+  ON teacher_student_assignments FOR SELECT
-  TO authenticated
+  TO public
   USING (true);

-CREATE POLICY "Authenticated users can insert assignments" ON teacher_student_assignments FOR INSERT
+-- Only authenticated users can modify (admin only) CREATE POLICY "Authenticated users can insert assignments" ON teacher_student_assignments FOR INSERT
   TO authenticated